junxit/us-congress-bills-111/metadata.md

 - Sen. Specter, Arlen [D-PA] (S000709)

+## Committees (1)

+- House — Armed Services Committee

 ## Actions

 - 2010-09-29 — Introduced in Senate
 - 2010-09-29 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S7772-7773; text as passed Senate: CR S7772-7773; text of measure as introduced: CR S7841)
 - 2010-09-29 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S7772-7773; text as passed Senate: CR S7772-7773; text of measure as introduced: CR S7841)
+- 2010-09-30 — Message on Senate action sent to the House.
+- 2010-11-15 — Received in the House.
+- 2010-11-15 — Referred to the House Committee on Armed Services.